thanos-io/thanos/CONTRIBUTING.md

 5. If you don't have a live object store ready add these envvars to skip tests for these:
 - THANOS_SKIP_GCS_TESTS to skip GCS tests.
 - THANOS_SKIP_S3_AWS_TESTS to skip AWS tests.
+- THANOS_SKIP_AZURE_TESTS to skip Azure tests.

-If you skip both of these, the store specific tests will be run against memory object storage only.
+If you skip all of these, the store specific tests will be run against memory object storage only.
 CI runs GCS and inmem tests only for now.
-Not having these variables will produce auth errors against GCS or AWS tests.
+Not having these variables will produce auth errors against GCS, AWS or Azure tests.

 6. If your change affects users (adds or removes feature) consider adding the item to [CHANGELOG](CHANGELOG.md)
 7. You may merge the Pull Request in once you have the sign-off of at least one developers with write access, or if you